1. Academic Validation

 Results: (11)C-CURB was well tolerated in all subjects, with no radiotracer-related adverse event reported.
 The mean effective dose (±SD) was estimated to be 4.6 ± 0.3 μSv/MBq for all subjects and 5.2 ± 0.3 μSv/MBq for the female sample.
 Organs with the highest normalized cumulated activities (in h) were the liver (0.117), gallbladder wall (0.046), and small intestine (0.033), and organs with the highest dose exposure (in μGy/MBq) were the gallbladder wall (111 ± 60) > liver (21 ± 7), kidney (14 ± 3), and small intestine (12 ± 2).

-Conclusion: Organ radiation exposure for the irreversible fatty acid amide hydrolase Enzyme probe (11)C-CURB is within the same range as other radiotracers labeled with (11)C, thus allowing for safe, serial PET scans in the same individuals.
+Conclusion: Organ radiation exposure for the irreversible fatty acid amide hydrolase Enzyme probe (11)C-CURB is within the same range as Other radiotracers labeled with (11)C, thus allowing for safe, serial PET scans in the same individuals.

 Keywords